Four Crucial Exercises For New Moms

 Exercise #3 Glute Bridge

 Ensuring your glutes are firing is an important step post- baby as your glutes will aid in correcting your posture and relieve some of the tension from your low back.
+Check out six of my favorite exercises here.

 To perform glute bridges, lay on your back with your knees bent, feet flat and arms at your sides.
 From there perform a pelvic tilt, push through the heels and lift your bum from the floor while squeezing your bum placing the hips into extension.
 Release the squeeze and low.
 Really make sure you are using your pelvic floor muscles and glutes as opposed to arching your low back to get higher.
 You can do 10-15 repetitions.